- Courses and Events

 I am funded through the Leadership Education in Adolescent Health (LEAH) Program by the Maternal and Child Health Bureau (HRSA).

-Mentor(s): Dr. Heather Austin, Dr. David Allison, Dr. Kristin Avis and Dr. Michael Wyss
+Mentor(s): Dr. David Allison, Dr. Barbara Gower, Dr. Kristin Avis and Dr. Michael Wyss